BenPope95/scaffold-eth-substreams-challenge/README.md

   > `EntityChanges` has been imported for you from the [substreams_entity_change](https://docs.rs/substreams-entity-change/latest/substreams_entity_change/index.html).rs library.
 You will need to use `tables` module to access:

-  > 1. `createRow()` on the `Tables` struct, to build the entity
+  > 1. `createRow()` on the `Tables` struct to build the entity
-  > 2. `set()` on the `Row` struct, to set the entity's fields
+  > 2. `set()` on the `Row` struct to set the entity’s fields

-- [ ] Create a row on the table, and set the value of each field
+- [ ] Create a row on the table and set the value of each field
-- [ ] Double check your `schema.graphql` to make sure you're populating the entities exactly like the schema
+- [ ] Double check your `schema.graphql` to make sure you’re populating the entities exactly like the schema

-  > The compiler won't catch if the entity you're building matches the schema, so double check for spelling and capitalization.
+  > The compiler won’t catch if the entity you’re building matches the schema, so double-check for spelling and capitalization.

 ## 👷 Testing your graph_out